spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-file-manager-feature.md

-This document describes how to integrate the [File Manager feature](/docs/pbc/all/content-management-system/{{page.version}}/base-shop/file-manager-feature-overview.html) into a Spryker project.
+This document describes how to install the [File Manager feature](/docs/pbc/all/content-management-system/{{page.version}}/base-shop/file-manager-feature-overview.html).

 ## Install feature core